Charles A. Dyer

 Charles Alan Dyer is an American convicted child rapist and a former Marine sergeant who operated as an advocate for the Oath Keepers.
 Dyer was charged in 2010 with child rape and illegal weapons possession.
 Dyer evaded authorities and a manhunt ensued, followed by capture ten days later.
 In 2012, Dyer was convicted of raping his seven-year-old daughter.
+Dyer served in the Marine Corps during the Iraq War.

 Oath Keeper involvement

 Dyer began producing YouTube videos in support of the Oath Keepers under the handle July4Patriot.
 Dyer at times recorded these videos in Marine Corps dress uniform and always wore a mask emblazoned with a grinning skull.
 Dyer said he wore the mask to protect his identity.
-Dyer warned that military urban warfare drills were in fact being used to prepare American soldiers to incarcerate citizens.
+Dyer claimed that military urban warfare drills had the covert purpose of preparing American soldiers to incarcerate citizens.
 Dyer's videos became viral in the Patriot and Oath Keeper subculture, several accumulating hundreds of thousands of views and thousands of comments.

-Dyer revealed his identity at an April 29, 2010 Tea Party event in Lexington, Massachusetts.
+Dyer revealed his identity at an April 29, 2010, Tea Party event in Lexington, Massachusetts.
 He was among the most prominent Oath Keepers members at the time.

 Following news of the alleged crimes, the Oath Keepers distanced themselves from Dyer.
 Oath Keepers founder Stewart Rhodes wrote on their website that Dyer had never been offered a leadership position and in fact had never been a member.
 The American Conservative notes that this attempt to sever ties was not very effective.
 The group removed a notice that Dyer would "represent" the Oath Keepers at a Tea Party movement rally.
 Though the Conservative disputes the account of Dyer's involvement as showing a problem with the Oath Keepers as an organization, it notes that "Dyer was clearly associated with Rhodes's group [the Oath Keepers]" and "if Dyer is guilty of the weapons charge, that might seem to support the position that the Oath Keeper worldview encourages insurrectionary force".

 Criminal charges

 Initial charges

 On January 21, 2010, Dyer was arrested by Stephens County sheriff deputies in his home in Marlow, Oklahoma.
 He was charged with rape and forced sodomy of his 7-year-old daughter.
-A search of his home revealed that he possessed a 40mm grenade launcher and several firearms, resulting in an additional count of possession of an unregistered military weapon.
+A search of his home revealed that he possessed a 40 mm grenade launcher and several firearms, resulting in an additional count of possession of an unregistered military weapon.